nickyiliwang0000/h/projects/project-02.md

 Remember that you can discuss font sizes with the designer if you think they are too small to be read comfortably.

+While it isn't included in the design, please find somewhere in your project to add a "Created at Juno College" note with a link to [the Juno website](https://junocollege.com/).
+Your footer is the most likely place for this, but whatever you feel works best with your design.

 ## How will this project be graded?

 **Requirements:**